The latest film news

 Our latest work

-Catapult Films recently created two short promotional videos in support of SNAPS, a charity to help children and their families with additional needs.
-Mark filmed at their Superhero Challenge 2024 event in Leeds, a fun-filled day for all concerned.
-The videos can be seen here: https://vimeo.com/catapultfilms/snapssuperherochallenge and here: https://vimeo.com/1009154740
+Catapult Films recently created a short promotional video in support of SNAPS, a charity to help children and their families with additional needs.
+Mark filmed at their Superhero Challenge 2025 event in Leeds, a fun-filled day for all concerned.
+See: https://vimeo.com/catapultfilms/snaps2025

 The Man Who Was Different